Documents to Download

 Other children in school benefit from the Pupil Premium Grant

-This funding will be allocated on an individual basis to those children who are eligible only.
+Funding will be allocated on an individual basis to those children who are eligible only.
 It will be spent by providing academic support to boost attainment and as a means by which pupils’ learning or experiences in education may be enriched.
 The main barriers to learning for this group of children include a lack of self-esteem or self-confidence.
-This leads them to feel different to other children and be less likely to put themselves forward or have aspirations for their future.
-This has led to underachievement in many aspects of the curriculum.